WordPress/gutenberg/docs/attributes.md

 ### `children`

 Use `children` to extract child nodes of the matched element, returned as an array of virtual elements.
-This is most commonly used in combination with the `Editable` component.
+This is most commonly used in combination with the `RichText` component.

 _Example_: Extract child nodes from a paragraph of rich text.